 Other ways to explore the landscape include a ride on a restored historic 1850's steam train compliments of the Tennessee Valley Railroad Museum.
 Trips range from a 45-minute ride on the Missionary Ridge Local to all-day trips to nearby Summerville or Chickamauga.

 Finally, you can hit the water in style with a dinner cruise on the Tennessee River.
 Fashioned to look like a luxury riverboat of the 1800s, the Southern Belle offers everything from 1 ½ hour sightseeing cruises to dinner cruises with a live band.

 The Lookout Mountain Incline Railway, the world’s steepest passenger train, offers both mountaintop views and a trip back in time.
-That’s because once atop Lookout Mountain, Point Park and the Battles for Chattanooga Museum is just a short walk away.
-(It’s less than half-a-mile and virtually flat).
+That’s because once atop Lookout Mountain, Point Park and the Battles for Chattanooga Museum are just a short walk away (It’s less than half-a-mile and virtually flat).
 The museum is a great starting point for learning the area’s Civil War history with a three-dimensional electronic battle map.
-Afterwards walk across the street to Point Park.
-Entry is only $5 and offers breathtaking views of downtown and the river.
+Afterwards, walk across the street to Point Park to see breathtaking views of downtown and the river below.